 Enables a little gap from 0 to 10 seconds before encoding will be started.
 Recommended if system hangs when encoder starts.

-Time scheduled recordings can be stopped with a little delay, e.g. for overlapping.
+Time scheduled or remote controlled recordings can be stopped with a little delay, e.g. for overlapping.

 I/O Port Address for Remote